Pettigrew Hall work well under way, will include important upgrades

 The work will take place in two phases:

 • Phase One is scheduled to be completed by or before Sept.
 1, bringing classrooms, faculty offices, Filene Auditorium, Gannett Theater, and Schaeffer Theatre back into service for the fall semester.

-• Phase Two will focus on the Digital Media Center and the Treat Gallery that houses the Systems Development and Integration Group, particularly the digital equipment and infrastructure that were heavily damaged by the flooding.
+• Phase Two will focus on the Digital Media Studios and the Treat Gallery that houses the Systems Development and Integration Group, particularly the digital equipment and infrastructure that were heavily damaged by the flooding.
 The Phase Two completion date will be determined by when work can be performed without disrupting classes.